FaceShield: Defending Facial Image against Deepfake Threats

 where $\delta$ is the adversarial noise.

-\myparagraph{Attention disruption attack.} In this section, we focus on identifying the core vectors within the denoising UNet that are most sensitive to conditional inputs.
+\myparagraph{Attention disruption attack.} We also focus on identifying the core vectors within the denoising UNet that are most sensitive to conditional inputs.
 Initially, we analyze the influence of cross-attention across each UNet layer.
-Based on prior research~\cite{voynov2023p+}, which indicates that different cross-attention layers respond variably to conditioning information, we investigate the impact on perturbation performance for each region.
-Our findings lead to the conclusion that targeting attacks near mid-layers is more effective, as supported by our experimental results Fig.\ref{fig:ablation_unet}.
-Based on these insights, we propose a novel approach that specifically targets mid-layers when attacking the diffusion process.
+Based on prior research~\cite{voynov2023p+}, which shows that different cross-attention layers respond variably to conditioning information, we investigate the impact on perturbation performance for each region.
+Our findings lead to the conclusion that targeting attacks near mid-layers produces more significant disruption in qualitative metrics compared to using only the up-down layers or the entire layers, as supported by our experimental results in Fig.\ref{fig:ablation_unet}.
+Based on these insights, we propose a novel approach that specifically targets mid-layers during the attack on the diffusion process.